Allie (wrestler): The Lady Squad (2016–2017)

-On March 23, 2016, Dennis signed a contract.
+On March 23, 2016, Dennis signed a contract with Impact.
 She was given the new ring name Allie and aligned herself with Maria and Sienna after Allie revealed that she is Maria's apprentice, establishing herself as a heel in the process.
 A few weeks after her signing, Allie teamed up with Sienna and lost to Gail Kim and Jade in a tag team match.

 On August 25, 2016, during a special Turning Point edition of Impact Wrestling, Allie turned face and won the TNA Knockouts Championship in a five–way match against the champion Sienna, Madison Rayne, Marti Bell and Jade.
-Allie would unknowingly pin Madison after being knocked out by Marti Bell with a baton, winning the Knockouts Championship for the first time in her career.
+Allie would unknowingly pin Madison after being knocked out by Marti Bell with a baton, winning the Knockouts Championship.
 On the September 1 Impact, Allie dropped the title to Maria after she was forced to lie down, gaining sympathy from the crowd in the process.
 A few weeks later, Allie was attacked by Laurel Van Ness, which lead into a match between the two.
 On the October 27 episode of Impact Wrestling, Allie faced her first singles match against Van Ness in a losing effort.

 In the following week, Allie was forced to dress as a pilgrim where she hit Maria with a pumpkin pie.
 On the December 2 episode of Impact Wrestling, Allie was again attacked by Van Ness after she slapped Maria in the face which led to a match between both of them on the December 9 episode of Impact Wrestling, where Allie revealed her to be "training" with Braxton Sutter, before subsequently winning the match.
-On the January 5, 2017 episode of Impact Wrestling, Allie faced Sienna where she lost due to interference from Van Ness.
-On the January 12, 2017 episode of Impact Wrestling, Allie assisted Sutter in getting a victory over Mike Bennett, thus entering him into her feud with Maria.
-On the February 23, 2017 episode of Impact Wrestling, Allie was forced to be the ring bearer for the wedding of Braxton Sutter (who is Allie's real-life husband) and Van Ness, which ended abruptly, when Sutter rejected the wedding and professed his love for Allie.
-The following week on Impact Wrestling Maria went to fire Allie, but she responded by quitting, ending their feud after Maria left the company.
+On the January 5, 2017, episode of Impact Wrestling, Allie faced Sienna where she lost due to interference from Van Ness.
+On the January 12, 2017, episode of Impact Wrestling, Allie assisted Sutter in getting a victory over Mike Bennett, thus entering him into her feud with Maria.
+On the February 23, 2017, episode of Impact Wrestling, Allie was forced to be the ring bearer for the wedding of Braxton Sutter (who is Allie's real-life husband) and Van Ness, which ended abruptly, when Sutter rejected the wedding and professed his love for Allie.
+The following week on Impact Wrestling, Maria went to fire Allie, but she responded by quitting, ending their feud after Maria left the company.